Unlike other European cuisines, few people are aware of what traditional Czech food looks like.

 Like most Czech foods, meatloaf is a fantastic winter dish, so if you’re wondering what to eat in Prague in the cooler months, you should put sekaná pečeně at the top of your list.

-I’m ashamed to say how many of these I indulged in during my trips to Prague, so let’s just move onto the next shall we?
+I’m ashamed to say how many of these I indulged in on my trips to the Czech Republic but hey, it’s a brilliant hangover food!

 18. Rajská omáčka